dyne/sup/README.md

 ## licensing

-sup is copyleft software licensed as GNU Lesser Public License (LGPLv3). when compiled with hashing capability, its license turns into GNU GPLv2 because of the sha256 component.
+sup is copyleft software licensed as gnu lesser public license (lgplv3). when compiled with hashing capability, its license turns into gnu gplv2+ because of the sha256 component.

 ```
 sup is copyleft (c) 2009-2011 by pancake of nopcode.org
-                (c) 2016      by jaromil of dyne.org
+.               (c) 2016      by jaromil of dyne.org

-the FIPS-180-2 sha-256 implementation optionally included in sup is
+the fips-180-2 sha-256 implementation optionally included in sup is
-copyleft (c) 2001-2003 by Christophe Devine
+copyleft (c) 2001-2003 by christophe cevine
 ```

-## post scriptum

-systemd sucks.